Pascal Tutorial for Zed ICT Hub

 - Example in Pascal:

-x := 10.5; // Assigning a float to an integer without conversion
+var x: integer;begin x := 10.5; // Assigning a float to an integer without conversionend.

 Error: Semantic mismatch in value